 In June 2013, the FASB issued ASU 2013-08, which amends the criteria an entity would need to meet to qualify as an investment company under ASC 946.
 While the ASU is not expected to significantly change which entities qualify for the specialized investment-company accounting in ASC 946, it (1) introduces new disclosure requirements that apply to all investment companies and (2) amends the measurement criteria for certain interests in other investment companies.
 The ASU also amends the requirements in ASC 810 related to qualifying for the "investment-company deferral" in ASU 2010-10 as well as the requirements in ASC 820 related to qualifying for the "net asset value practical expedient" in ASU 2009-12.
 Entities that are regulated under the Investment Company Act of 1940 (the "1940 Act") are within the scope of ASC 946 regardless of whether they meet the revised investment-company criteria.
 Entities that are not regulated under the 1940 Act must possess all three "fundamental characteristics" (as defined in the guidance) related to the entity's activities and objectives to qualify as an investment company.
-In addition, the guidance notes five "typical" characteristics that an investment company would generally be expected to possess.
-An entity that does not display one or more of the "typical" characteristics is not necessarily precluded from qualifying as an investment company but will need to determine how its activities are consistent with those of such a company.
+In addition, the guidance notes five "typical" characteristics is not necessarily precluded from qualifying as an investment company but will need to determine how its activities are consistent with those of such a company.
 The entity's purpose and design should be considered as part of this evaluation.
 The ASU is effective for an entity's interim and annual reporting periods in fiscal years that begin after December 15, 2013.
 Earlier application is prohibited.
 The Group does not expect the adoption of this guidance to have a significant effect on its consolidated financial statements.